pravega/pravega/documentation/src/docs/streamcuts.md

 -->
 # Working with Pravega: StreamCuts

-This section describes `StreamCuts` and it's usage with streaming clients and batch clients.
+This section describes `StreamCut`s and its usage with streaming clients and batch clients.

 ## Pre-requisites